Mar-Jim/Data-Analytics-UT/README.md

 ___
 ### <ins> Introduction </ins>

 Right after graduation and over the summer of 2021, I worked towards this Data Analytics certificate as I wanted to broaden my skill set.
-Coding and Data Analysis always intrigued me and decided to deepen my knowledge so that I could one day use it in the Petroleum Engineering industry.
+Coding and Data Analysis always intrigued me and I decided to deepen my knowledge so that I could one day use it in the Petroleum Engineering industry.
 This Repository coresponds to all the projects I did in Python and R to complete my certificate.

 Below is a Summary of the aim and results of the various projects I completed.
 The complete description and lines of code are located inside this repository and are linked in this summary.
 ___